finnianr/Eiffel-Loop/doc/Contents.md

 **Log output filtering**

 The logging framework offers a simple way to filter the output by class and routine.
-The root class of your application should inherit class [EL_LOGGED_SUB_APPLICATION](invalid-class-name) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
+The root class of your application should inherit class [EL_LOGGED_APPLICATION](https://github.com/finnianr/eiffel-loop/tree/master/library/runtime/logging/el_logged_application.e) and implement the routine `log_filter_set` as function with generic parameters itemizing the types for which logging is enabled.
 To only show output only for specific routines, use the `show_selected` procedure as shown in the example below.
 You can disable logging for any particular routine by prefixing the name with a hyphen.
 The `log_filter_set` routine for class [FOURIER_MATH_CLIENT_TEST_APP](https://github.com/finnianr/eiffel-loop/tree/master/test/source/eros/apps/fourier_math_client_test_app.e) illustrates:

 ````eiffel
 feature {NONE} -- Implementation